-If your address has changed, please send a letter to the County Office, signed by the landowner, requesting the address to be changed.
+ADDRESS CHANGES: If your address has changed, please send a letter to the County Office, signed by ALL landowners, requesting the address to be changed.
 Also, you are required to update your address at Land Titles.
 The form is available online at www.servicealberta.ca.

 Assessment and Tax Notices are generally mailed by the last day of June each year.
 If you do not receive your assessment and tax notice by the end of July, please contact the County Office immediately.
 Failure to receive an assessment and tax notice does not exempt you from the responsibility for payment of your taxes.